nrc/error-docs/error-design/error-type-design.md

 ### Converting errors at API boundaries

 It often makes sense to have different error types in your API to those in the implementation.
 That means that the latter must be converted to the former at API boundaries.
 Fortunately, this is usually ergonomic in Rust due to the implicit conversion in the `?` operator.
-You'll just need to implement the `From` trait for the types used in the API (or `Into` for the concrete types, if that is not possible).
+You'll just need to implement the `From` trait for the types used in the API (or `Into` for the concrete types if that is not possible).

 If you'll be converting error types at boundaries, you'll be converting to a more abstract (or at least less detailed) representation.
 That might mean converting to a trait object, or it might be a more suitable set of concrete types.
 If you're using trait objects internally, you probably don't need to convert, although you might change the trait used.
 As discussed above, you should choose the types most appropriate to your API.
 In particular, you should consider what kind of error recovery is possible (or reasonable) outside an abstraction boundary.

 Should you use the internal error as a 'source' error of the API error?
-Probably not, after all the internal error is part of your internals and not the API be definition and therefore you probably don't want to expose it.
+Probably not, after all the internal error is part of your internals and not the API definition and therefore you probably don't want to expose it.
 If the expectation is that the only kind of error handling that will be done is to log the errors for debugging or crash reporting, etc. then it might make sense to include the source error.
 In this case, you should document that the source error is not part of the stable API and should not be used for error handling or relied upon (be prepared for users to rely on it anyway).